openintegrationhub/jdbc-component/README.md

 3. The current implementation of the action ``Upsert By Primary Key`` doesn't mark non-nullable fields as required fields at a dynamic metadata.
 In case of updating such fields with an empty value you will get SQL Exception ``Cannot insert the value NULL into...``.
 You should manually fill in all non-nullable fields with previous data, if you want to update part of columns in a row, even if data in that fields doesn't change.
 4. The current implementation of the action ``Execute stored procedure`` doesn't support ResultSet MSSQL output.
 5. The current implementation of the action ``Execute stored procedure`` doesn't support any array types parameters.
-6. The current implementation of the action ``Execute stored procedure`` doesn't support MySQL schemas dropdown list.
 (MySQL does not have schemas by definition)

 ## License